sinsys/quiz-app-remastered/README.md

 #### Flexbox
 - What is Flexbox?
 - To use flexbox we define a container as a flexbox.
 What is the CSS to do this?
-- flex-basis defines what...?
+- `flex-basis` defines what...?
-- Which values are we able to use for flex-direction?
+- Which values are we able to use for `flex-direction`?
-- What does the css property order for flex items allow you to do?
+- What does the css property `order` for flex items allow you to do?

 #### Forms
-- What are considered the two most important attributes for a form?
+- What are considered the two most important attributes for a `form`?
 - What are the some of the most popular `<input>` types?
 - Which attribute of an input does the label for attribute relate to?
 - Which attribute of an input type of radio links them together to ensure only one is selected?